svaney22/LaTeXandOverleaf/README.md

 # Write and format your thesis with LaTeX and Overleaf

-This was a 2-week course aimed to give an introductory overview of how to write and format your thesis, or any other piece of written work, with LaTeX and Overleaf.
+This was a course aimed to give an introductory overview of how to write and format your thesis, or any other piece of written work, with LaTeX and Overleaf.
 This training provided an introduction on the potentialities of LaTeX.
-The training was subdivided in 2 meetings of two hours each.
-The material was developped by Lucia Michielin
+The training was subdivided in 3 sessions of 90 mins The material was developped by Lucia Michielin

 # Topics discussed